anh-tong/anh-tong.github.io/_posts/2021-10-01-kernel_identification.md

 f(X) = \rho\left(\sum_i \phi(x_i) \right)
 $$

 The sum running over index $i$ enables the invarance when we permute $x_i$.
-This is closely related to <a href="https://en.wikipedia.org/wiki/De_Finetti%27s_theorem">de Finetti's theorem</a> on exchangeability of random variables.
+In practice, we often encounter problems that the orders of elements in sets does not matter.
+If a model considers ordering dependency, it's bound to subjectively fail.
+This concept is closely related to <a href="https://en.wikipedia.org/wiki/De_Finetti%27s_theorem">de Finetti's theorem</a> on exchangeability of random variables.
 Here $\rho, \phi$ are parameterized with neural networks.

 **Double permutation invariance (over data index and dimension index)** The paper aims to have invariance over  not only data (sequence) indices but also dimension indices.